SebOuellette/TaskSystem/README.md

-# Shopping Cart Module
+# Task System

-This is the shopping cart module for CSCN73030 Lab 2.
+This is a custom task system webpage

 ## Documentation